futurefounder/bandwidth-buddy-tools/readme.md

 You will be prompted to:

-Enter a comma-separated list of URLs.
+- Enter a comma-separated list of URLs.
+- Specify a size threshold for reporting large assets.
-Choose between displaying results in the console or saving them to a file.
-2. URL File Size Checker (from a list of URLs) Checks the file size of resources (such as images, videos, or scripts) linked to a list of URLs.
+- Choose between displaying results in the console or saving them to a file.

-Example usage:

-bash
-Copy code
-python src/url_checker.py
+### 🗺️ 2.
+Page Size Checker Sitemap

+This tool extracts URLs from a sitemap and checks the size of the resources on those pages.

 You will be prompted to:

-Enter a comma-separated list of URLs.
+- Enter the URL of a sitemap.
-Specify a size threshold for reporting large assets.
-3. Sitemap Size Checker Extracts URLs from a sitemap and checks the size of the resources on those pages.

-Example usage:

-bash
-Copy code
-python src/sitemap_checker.py
+- Choose between displaying results in the console or saving them to a file.

+### 🔍 3.
+Sitemap Scanner

+This tool scans an XML sitemap and checks the contents of each listed URL for specific search strings which you can use to find a specific asset, or other content on a site.
+The script allows you to output the results either in the console or save them to a CSV file for later analysis.

 You will be prompted to:

-Enter the URL of a sitemap.
+- Enter the URL of a sitemap.
-Choose between displaying results in the console or saving them to a file.
-Example
-Here’s an example of checking page sizes for a list of URLs:

-Run the script:

-bash
-Copy code
-python src/page_size_checker.py
-Input URLs:
+- Input search strings

-text
-Copy code
-Enter a comma-separated list of URLs (e.g., https://example.com/page1, https://example.com/page2):
-Select Output:

-text
-Copy code
-Do you want the results in the console or as a file? (press 'c' for console, 'f' for file, 'x' to exit):
-View Results:

-If you choose the file option, results will be saved in the outputs/ directory.

-Contributing
+# Contributing

 Contributions are welcome!
 If you'd like to contribute to Bandwidth Buddy Tools, please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
-Make your changes and commit them (git commit -m 'Add some feature').
+- Make your changes and commit them (git commit -m 'Add some feature').
-Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
-Open a Pull Request.
+- Open a Pull Request.

-License
+# License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Author
+# Author

 Jesse Khala

-For more information about the author, visit jessekhala.com.
+For more information about the author, visit [jessekhala.com](htrtps://jessekhala.com).